arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 }
 ```

 after this output the discovery exits.
+This command is supposed to always succeed.

 #### LIST command